ycpcs/cs320-spring2019/labs/lab06.md

 > **Export...&rarr;Archive File**

-Upload the saved zip file to the Marmoset server as **lab06**.
+Upload the saved zip file to the **Lab06** project on the Marmoset server.
 The server URL is

 > [https://cs.ycp.edu/marmoset/](https://cs.ycp.edu/marmoset/)